Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

     4285795+1.1  hybrid_ch+            project_4+        512  COMPLETED      0:0
     ```

     The warning at the start can be safely ignored.
-It jsut shows how heterogeneous job
+It just shows how heterogeneous job
     were an afterthought in Slurm and likely implemented in a very dirty way.
 We see that
     we get what we expected: 32 MPI ranks on the first node of the allocation, then 4 on
     each of the other two nodes.